-This Beefy Kidney Bean Chili is a classic chili recipe, super easy to prepare and the perfect chili recipe for loaded baked potatoes or chili dogs.
+This Ground Beef Chili is a classic chili recipe!
+It’s super easy to prepare and is the perfect chili recipe for loaded baked potatoes or chili dogs.

 I know it is officially spring now and in a lot of places many of us are actually enjoying spring weather.
 A couple of weeks ago my neighbors busted out the slip and slide because it was so warm and all of the kids ended up with a little too much sun.

 This week I have spent a few days in Vermont and it is definitely still on the cold side of spring here.
 The perfect weather for a nice bowl of this Beefy Kidney Bean Chili.

 Truth be told, we have a lot of back and forth in our weather this time of year in Colorado, so it is always nice to have a few new hearty chili recipes to pull out at the end of the cold weather season.

 This Beefy Kidney Bean Chili is super simple.
 It uses Bush’s Kidney Chili Beans in a Mild Chili Sauce instead of regular Kidney Beans.

 This beef and bean chili recipe isn’t a complicated, fancy chili.
 Ground beef chili is delicious in its simplicity and pairs perfectly with a side of Cornbread Muffins.
 Or, if you’re willing to put forth a little more effort, a Chile Cheese Cornbread Scone.
 I think it is also the perfect chili flavor for a loaded up chili dog, should you be in the mood.

 The ingredients list for this classic ground beef chili is super simple.
 Here’s everything I used in this beef and kidney bean chili:

 - Olive oil

 - Lean ground beef